Momin-C/The-Number-Guide/README.md

 ## About The Project

 The Number Guide allows you to classify handwritten digits as their respective numbers.
-There are two models which can be accessed in `/models` these models are decision tree classifiers and neural networks.
+There are two models which can be accessed in `/Models` these models are decision tree classifiers and neural networks.
+For in-depth explanations refer to the notebook.

 ### Developed Using
 This project was developed using Jupyter Notebook and many modules, documentation can be found below